web2py/py4web/README.md

 - implements sessions in cookies (jwt encrypted), db, memcache, redis and custom
 - implements a cache.memoize (Ram cache with O(1) access)
 - supports multiple apps under apps folder (same as web2py)
-- does not use a custom importer or eval
+- unlike web2py does not use a custom importer or eval
 - admin has been replaced by a _daskboard (90% done)
 - appadmin has been replaced by dbadmin (within dashboard) (90% done)
 - auth logic is implemented via a "auth" vue.js custom component (90% done)